VishalDeoPrasad/Artificial-Neural-Networks/README.md

 - That is a single curvatue of the a line can fit any decision boundary

 ## How do we train such a network of neurons:
-1. Initise the architecure (define the number of hidden layers, neurons etc)
+1. Intilise the architecure (define the number of hidden layers, neurons etc)
-1. Randomly initise the weight
+1. Randomly Intilise the weight
 1. Given the weights calculate the loss:-
     * how do i calculate the loss of regression problem?
         MSE = (1/n) * Σ(yᵢ - ŷᵢ)²